Prismas33/minercontroll/README.md

 - **No miners found**: Check UDP port configuration and network connectivity
 - **Wrong hashrate units**: Verify miner sends hashrate in expected format
 - **Temperature alerts**: Adjust thresholds in miner firmware if needed
+- **Black spaces on screen**: The app already has notch/cutout support enabled automatically

+### Known Issues
+- On some older devices, app restart may be needed after orientation change
+- UDP discovery works best on home networks (may have limitations on enterprise networks)

 ## 🤝 Contributing